 Whenever you apply for a car loan, whether you use the loan or not, a mark goes against your credit report.
 This mark is removed after a few months when there is no activity on that loan, but in the meantime, too many marks could cause you to pay higher interest rates.

 When you shop around for a car loan, learn as much information as possible about the car loan before making a formal application.
-Avoid services that “Blast” your info out to get you the best loan; they could send your information to 10 or more places, causing significant marks against your credit.
+Avoid services that “Blast” your info out to get you the best loan; they could send your information to 10 or more places, causing significant marks against your credit so be careful how many times you check your credit.

 Always Consider Alternatives

-If you are having trouble securing a conventional car loan, you may want to try the banks or a credit union in person.
+If you are having trouble securing a conventional car loan, you may want to try the banks or a credit union in person or use your business credit or home equity loan to get lower interest rates.
 You may also need to have a larger down payment to make the seller feel more secure about the purchase.
+Use an online refinance calculator to help decide if a debt consolidation loan or loan refinance is a good option.

 Other options may not be as attractive.
-You can seek out a loan from friends or family or use a buy here-pay here lot to get you in a vehicle right away if nothing else is working.
+You can seek out a loan from friends or family, a credit card or cash back credit card, mortgage refinance or use a buy here-pay here lot to get you in a vehicle right away if nothing else is working.

 One Last Thing to Consider

-Once you have your financing secured, make sure that you know everything about your used vehicle before purchasing.
+Check your credit score and once you have your financing secured, make sure your review the pros and cons and that you know everything about your used vehicle before purchasing.
 Use a VINsmart report to see your car’s life history and know for sure that it is a good car to buy.